braze-inc/braze-docs/_docs/_user_guide/engagement_tools/templates_and_media.md

 page_order: 5
 layout: featured
 guide_top_header: "Templates & Media"
-guide_top_text: "Templates & Media allow you to manage templates and upload images for messages in a single, centralized location.
+guide_top_text: "The Templates & Media feature of Braze allows you to manage templates and upload images for messages in a single, centralized location.
 You can consolidate and organize your templates across the dashboard for a coherent look and feel."

 guide_featured_title: "Popular Articles"
 guide_featured_list: